stephbarker/astro-app/README.md

 ### `expo start`

 Runs the app via the expo server.
-Run "w" in the command line to open the project via web browser or download the expo app to run it on your mobile device.
-Find docs [here.](https://docs.expo.dev/)
+Run "w" in the command line to open the project via web browser.
+Use responsive mode in dev tools for more accurate viewing.
+If you have the Expo app on your mobile device, you can also open the app and select the project running on localhost:19006 to view it.
+Expo docs can be found [here.](https://docs.expo.dev/)

 ## Things to Note